leewheel/mod-ollama-chat/README.md

 - **Event-Based Chatter:**
   Player bots now comment on key in-game events such as quest completion, rare loot, deaths, PvP kills, leveling up, duels, learning spells, and achievements.
 Remarks are context-aware, immersive, and personality-driven, making the world feel much more alive.

+- **Think Mode Support:**
+  Bots can leverage LLM models that have reasoning/think modes.
+Enable internal reasoning for models that support it by setting `OllamaChat.ThinkModeEnableForModule = 1` in **mod-ollama-chat.conf**.
+When enabled, the API request includes the `think` flag and the bot omits all `thinking` responses from its final reply.

 - **Live Reload for Personalities and Settings:**
   Instantly reload all mod-ollama-chat configuration and personality packs in-game using the `.ollama reload` command with a GM level account or use `ollama reload` from the server console.
 No server restart required—updates to `.conf` or personality packs (`.sql` files) are applied immediately.